unclereeemus/ytmp/README.md

   		single arg - start playing from <arg> (if another song is playing, it will wait
 			for it to end to start playing from the entry provided.)

-		single range - loop in the range if 'l' is passed as following arg otherwise exit once done
+		single range - loop in the range if 'L' is passed as following arg otherwise exit once done

 		many entries/ranges - play entries/ranges in the order they are sent